- Past Issues

 Welcome Plaza Opens

-Galloping horses Proud and Immortal greet Oklahoma State University visitors
+Galloping horses Proud and Immortal greet students and visitors at Oklahoma State University

 By Elizabeth Keys

 The new Welcome Plaza opened Homecoming week for campus tours with a formal dedication before Walkaround.

 The area on the southeast corner of the Student Union has traditionally been a designated gathering point for prospective and new student orientation groups and is many times the first impression of the university for students and families.
 The space connects the entrance of the Undergraduate Office of Admissions in the Student Union with the ConocoPhillips OSU Alumni Center across the street.
 The Student Union hosts over 2 million visitors and the Alumni Center has more than 300,000 visitors each year.

 A crowd gathered at the dedication including alumni Paula and Jeff O’Dell of Arlington, Texas, who met at OSU.

 “This is a special place to us,” Paula says.
 “We always take a couple of days off at Homecoming to come back to Stillwater.
 When students step on this campus and see the Welcome Plaza, it will make OSU even more desirable.”